Preventing Comet and Asteroid Impacts

 - Laser Deflection mighty potentially respond much quicker.
 There are two suggested methods.

 - The first would fire powerful laser pulses at the object from very large lasers in space, or on a moon base.
 This would vaporize spots on the asteroid surface.
 This vapor and debris would act like a rocket thruster, pushing the asteroid in the opposite direction and change its course.
 Provided that the moon-based or space-based laser is built ahead of time, the laser beam could begin deflecting the object within minutes.
+This technique avoids the long delivery time of sending a spacecraft out to the location of the object.
 However, over very long distances, the laser beam would disperse too much to provide effective heating.

 - The second method would transport a powerful laser on a rocket to orbit the object, and fire laser pulses from close range.
 Unfortunately, this would not provide the instantaneous response of the first method.
 This method does have an advantage in that large amounts of fuel and reactions mass need not be transported to the object, as would sending up a pusher rocket.
 DANIEL D. MAZANEK at the NASA Langley Research Center in 2005 described the Comet/Asteroid Protection System (CAPS).